puniverse/comsat-gradle-template/docs/SCREENCAST-SCRIPT.md

 - Since we're interested in just bootstrapping our own project, and not working on the template itself, we can use GitHub's Subversion support to export the template without any version control information.

-- We can SVN-export the whole repository including both the `master` and the `without-comsat` branch, so you can even diff them to see what the differences are:
+- We can SVN-export the whole repository including both the `master` and the `without-comsat` branch, so that we can diff them to see what the differences are:

 ```
 svn export https://github.com/puniverse/comsat-gradle-template